 Reserve Agreements with Lending Institutions.
-As part of certain guaranty agreements with lending institutions, TERI has agreed to maintain amounts available calculated as a percentage of the amount of unpaid principal on outstanding loans, which is either at least 2% in cash and marketable securities or their equivalents or at least 3% in total TERI funds available.
-As of March 31, 2006, the principal amount outstanding of loans guaranteed by TERI amounted to approximately \$9.2 billion, and TERI was required under these agreements to have available approximately \$184 million in cash and marketable securities and \$276 million in total TERI funds available.
-Certain lenders have required cash collateralization as security for TERI's obligations and, accordingly, at March 31, 2006, approximately \$321.4 million of the reserves were required to be so pledged.
-Amounts so pledged (other than those on deposit in the TERI pledge fund) would not be available to pay TERI's general obligations under the
+As part of certain guaranty agreements with lending institutions, TERI has agreed to maintain amounts available calculated as a percentage of the unpaid principal amount of outstanding loans, which is either at least 2% in cash and marketable securities or their equivalents or at least 3% in total TERI funds available.
+As of June 30, 2006, the principal amount outstanding of loans guaranteed by TERI amounted to approximately \$9.6 billion, and TERI was required under these agreements to have available approximately \$192 million in cash and marketable securities or \$288 million in total TERI funds available.
+Certain lenders have required cash collateralization as security for TERI's obligations and, accordingly, at June 30, 2006, approximately \$336.2 million of the reserves were required to be so pledged.
+Amounts so pledged (other than those on deposit in the TERI pledge fund) would not be available to pay TERI's general obligations under the TERI guaranty agreements until TERI's secured obligations to such lenders are satisfied.
+The TERI pledge fund constitutes a similar cash collateral account supporting TERI's obligations to the trust that would not be available to pay TERI's general obligations until TERI's obligations to the trust are satisfied.